You can’t STRETCH your way out of pelvic pain !

 - The pubic bone at the front can separate from 2 – 3 mm, this starts from as early as 8 weeks pregnant, it can separate as far as 10 mm and this is when pubic symphysis dysfunction is diagnosed.

-- The joints at the back (sacroiliac joints) also stretch making this joint unstable which causes pain and dysfunction
+- The joints at the top back of the pelvic called sacroiliac joints – SIJ also stretch making this joint unstable which causes pain and dysfunction

-- If you think about it your pelvis is basically floating and if you decide to do regular walking it begins to rub where the joints are split – leaving to instability, inflammation and pain.
+- So basically, during pregnancy the pelvis is floating and if you decide to do regular walking (especially for longer than 20 -30 mins) it begins to rub where the joints are split – leading to instability, inflammation and pain.

-Please use this check list below to see if you have any other symptoms :
+Use this pelvic pain check list below and if you have any symptoms please see a Women’s Health Physio.

 - Pain in the front or back of the pelvis, groin, buttock, thigh, hip and lower back